Submit an old house listing here.

 Check out the historical pictures provided by the STAAR Theater at Antoinette Hall.
 Can you⁣⁣ still see the original building peeking through?⁣⁣

 What’s to come of this beautiful opera house?
 Would you like to be a part of helping it be restored to its former glory?
-I’ve got the story of how it came to be rediscovered and plans for what it could be coming your way!⁣
+Learn more and read part 2 – HERE.

 , ,